-I am continuing to work on and research the Barnstorming series, which is the sports series I have been kicking around.
+I am continuing to work on and research the Barnstorming series.
+This is the sports series I have been kicking around.
 Plus I also created a story for the current Ad Astra prompt, which is about politics.

 I prepared Twitter fodder for the entire calendar year.
 This helps when I’ve got nothing new to tweet about; it’s already there.
-This blog also feeds directly to Twitter, so it adds a new entry every Tuesday and every Friday, so long as I update the blog, of course.
+This blog also feeds directly to Twitter.
+Hence it adds a new entry every Tuesday and every Friday, so long as I update the blog, of course.

 This Month’s Productivity Killers

 This month contained not one, but two trips to see my family.
 While I can type on the laptop (including on the train), the noise and the conditions aren’t exactly conducive to creativity.

 I’m a married woman, and have been so for over two decades.
 It was natural, to me, for my marriage to creep into my writing a bit.